Musk says SpaceX agreed only six-month Colossus AI lease to Anthropic

-SpaceX chief executive Elon Musk said on Thursday the IPO-bound company had only agreed to lease its Colossus AI training data center clusters to Anthropic for six months, though he added it was “possible” the arrangement could extend for multiple years.
+SpaceX CEO Elon Musk said on Thursday the IPO-bound company had only agreed to lease its Colossus AI training data center clusters to Anthropic for six months, though he added it was "possible" the arrangement could extend for multiple years.

 "SpaceX has not committed to leasing Colossus for years, although it's possible that may be what happens," Musk said in a post on X.

-Earlier this year, SpaceX inked deals for Anthropic to pay it US$1.25 billion (HK$9.79 billion) a month to use compute capacity from its Colossus and Colossus II data center clusters in Memphis, Tennessee through May 2029.
+Earlier this year, SpaceX inked deals for Anthropic to pay it $1.25 billion a month to use compute capacity from its Colossus and Colossus II data center clusters in Memphis, Tennessee through May 2029.

 SpaceX, which filed for IPO last week, said in the regulatory filing that both companies could terminate the agreements with a 90-day notice.
 The filing did not make any mention of the six-month lease.